 For a lot of this movie, Steve has command of our eyeballs.
 A professor of mine once pointed out how much of The Big Sleep consists of Bogie walking across rooms, because Hawks knew Bogie looked good doing it.
 Feist capitalized similarly on Tierney here.
 Even when the movie parks itself in an isolated location, Steve’s self-assured gestures and perambulations maintain a sense of entertaining movement, whether he’s lighting cigarettes, surreptitiously locking doors, disabling phones and getaway vehicles, or rifling people’s pockets.

 He’s more or less the whole show in The Devil Thumbs a Ride and arguably more in his element here than in the lurid Born to Kill, made the same year.
 As social-climbing, murder-happy Sam Wild, Tierney got to rack up a higher body count, indulge in more onscreen violence, and lounge on beds while smoldering with forbidden proto-punk allure.
 But Sam’s muddied motivations and sheer recklessness dealt the actor a tricky hand to play.
 Though Tierney makes an electrifying homme fatal, Sam is way out of his depth and not exactly blessed in the brains department.
 Luckily, his other assets convince couger-ish divorcee Helen Brent (Claire Trevor) to cover for him, even as she reminds him, between kisses, of what an awful bungler he is.
-Indeed, Tierney probably never topped the bloodthirsty heat of That Scene In The Pantry with Trevor.
+Tierney probably never topped the bloodthirsty heat of That Scene In The Pantry with Trevor.
 Maybe nobody has.
 But he’s a fish—a shark, surely—out of water in his big A-picture showcase.
 Robert Wise emphasized Tierney’s garishness in the mausoleum-like trappings of wealth and power that don’t truly belong to Sam.
-Perhaps that’s one reason why Born to Kill failed to rake in the box office that might have made RKO happy to overlook Tierney’s extracurricular antics.

-Tierney seemed more at ease and frightening playing sharp, vicious bastard Steve Morgan, unhampered by long-range social aspirations.
+Despite how he felt about Devil, Tierney manages to seem more at ease, and thus more frightening, as vicious bastard Steve Morgan, unhampered by long-range social aspirations.
 His occasional awkwardness, a liability in Born to Kill, only added to his unvarnished scariness and verisimilitude as Steve.
 At times you feel as though you’re watching an escaped psycho-killer who just wandered onto the set and started doing his thing.

 The Devil Thumbs a Ride gave Tierney the chance to hone the lethal charisma that catapulted him to fame in surprise box office hit Dillinger (1945).
 Though supported by such old pros as Edmund Lowe, Elisha Cook, Jr., and Eduardo Ciannelli, Tierney carries the film on the strength of his desperado swagger.
 Photoplay reviewer Sara Hamilton wasn’t too impressed by the film, but rather taken with the star: “The lad looks good in both the longshots and close-ups.”
 Sure, he guns down a bunch of people and chops up his moll’s boytoy with an axe, but it’s hard not to feel a little sorry for him in the end, holed up in a garret then led to his ignominious death, like a prize bull to the slaughterhouse.